-Steve shown with a 57″ bull taken from a lodge hunt in 2016
+Steve shown with a 57″ bull taken from a lodge hunt.

 Jason grew up in rural upstate NY, where he started hunting with his dad at age of 10.
 He took his first deer with a bow and has been hooked on hunting ever since.
 In 2009, Jason and his wife moved to Alaska to fulfill his dream of hunting, fishing, and becoming a guide.
 Since then, Jason has harvested moose, caribou, sheep, and black and brown bear.
 Jason believes in hard work, respect for the terrain, and each animal.
 Jason looks forward to the joy and thrill of guiding you to fulfill your Alaska dream as well!